fiami/Rita-Chatbot/README.md

 The current next steps are planned:

 * Move command mapping into module context
+* Move connectors to own repositories and link them via composer
 * Add connection to Evernote for creating ToDo lists